davinderatgithub/optimized-row-format/README.md

-# Optimized Storage Extension for PostgreSQL
+# Optimized Row Format Extension for PostgreSQL

-This extension provides an optimized storage format for PostgreSQL tables, focusing on efficient data layout and access patterns.
+This extension provides an optimized row format for PostgreSQL tables, focusing on efficient data layout and access patterns.

 ## Overview